jmdaragosa/task-manager-app/README.md

 2. Add search and filtering for tasks.
 3. Responsive UI for mobile devices.
 4. Deploy to a live server (e.g., Heroku, Render).

-# License
-This project is open source and available under the MIT License.